MBODM/DotNetBinariesSize/README.md

 - .NET 7 WinForms Application
 - .NET 7 WPF Application

-I published all of them with the following options in the Visual Studio Publish dialog (also see screenshots below):
+I published all of them with the following options in the Visual Studio Publish dialog (see screenshots below):

 - `self-contained` as Deployment mode.
 - `win-x64` as Target runtime.